Terms and conditions

 (b) via telephone to the telephone number we hold on record as belonging to you; and/or

 (c) via FC Exchange Online if you have registered for same,

 in the event of suspected or actual fraud or security threats.

 18. VERIFICATION OF IDENTITY

-18.1 The UK Money Laundering Regulations 2007 (Money Laundering Regulations) require us to implement certain due diligence procedures including verifying the identity of each client and the nature of each client’s business (referred to as Customer Due Diligence or CDD).
+18.1 The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require us to implement certain due diligence procedures including verifying the identity of each client and the nature of each client’s business (referred to as CDD).
 You agree to provide us with all the information we require as part of our CDD procedures.
 You agree that we may withhold any monies due to you until we have received all requested CDD documentation.

 19. REPRESENTATIONS AND WARRANTIES

 19.1 By signing this Framework Agreement, you represent and warrant:

 (a) that the details that you provided in the Client Registration Form are in every respect true and accurate and that you will inform us as soon as reasonably practicable after such details change.

 (b) that in making an Order and/or performing any Contract: